How to Keep a Healthy Work-Life Balance as a Freelancer?

 So, we’ve compiled some of our best tips that will help you keep yourself motivated and organized throughout the day:

 Learn to say no

 The first step to managing your time is learning how to say no. Let’s face it, there are times when you just have too much on your plate.
-As a freelancer, you can set your own schedule and decide how much time you want to dedicate to your business.
+One of the benefits of freelancing is that you can set your own schedule and decide how much time you want to dedicate to your business.